kaltura-vpaas/webvr-kaltura-demo/README.md

 As you see above, the `test` identifier was given to the box, and the same `a-frame` registration code was used to initialize this box and make it a playing video.

+### Another option for Kaltura WebVR: Brand3d

+[Brand3d](https://brand3d.com/), a Kaltura partner, has sophisticated and well designed tools for working with 3d objects.
+You may also want to consider learning about: https://knowledge.kaltura.com/help/create-and-edit-content-using-the-3d-creator-tool

 # Contributing

 Thank you for helping Kaltura grow!
 If you'd like to contribute please follow these steps: